vedi/cocos2dx-store/README.md

 ## Getting Started

+*Please, draw your attention, this section describes, how to start with the fastest way with prebuilt libs.
+If you need to get access to all the sources in the best way, please, have a look at [Working with sources](https://github.com/soomla/cocos2dx-store#working-with-sources) section of this document*

 1. As with all Cocos2d-x projects, you need to clone the Cocos2d-x framework from [here](https://github.com/cocos2d/cocos2d-x) or download it from the [Cocos2d-x website](http://www.cocos2d-x.org/download).

     > Make sure the version you clone is supported by cocos2dx-store (the tag is the version).